The Confident Eater

 Using an infant toothbrush and applying firm but gentle pressure to teeth and gums can help to desensitize them, it can also be good for getting the tongue moving and reducing the gag reflex.

-If they are a little older it may be dipping teethers/toys in a favourite flavour to encourage chewing on it, or when sitting in the highchair having a big carrot, for example, to chew on (make sure they can’t bite little bits off).
+If they are a little older it may be dipping teethers/toys in a favourite flavour to encourage chewing on it.
+Or when sitting in the highchair having a big carrot, for example, to chew on (make sure they can’t bite little bits off).

 Lots of opportunity for these experiences is important.